 According to NatGeo and Brinkmann, Halong bay and its towering karsts have inspired many geologists, artists, and even painters wondering to understand the landscape.

 Believe it or not, approximately 1600 people are living in Halong bay.
-They settle on the fishing villages called Cua Van, Ba Hang, Cong Tau, and Vung Vieng.
+They settled in the fishing villages called Cua Van, Ba Hang, Cong Tau, and Vung Vieng.

-As magnificent as what we can see from outside, Halong bay has caves that can drop anyone’s jaw in an instant.
-The caves in Halong bay are well lighted, making it more wondrous to see.
+As magnificent as what we can see from outside, Halong bay has caves that can drop anyone’s jaw instantly.
+The caves in Halong bay are well lighted, making them more wondrous to see.

-One of the best places that I totally recommend going is Ninh Binh, the Halong Bay on Land.
-It is one of the most instagrammable places in Vietnam.
+One of the best places that I totally recommend is Ninh Binh, the Halong Bay on Land.
+It is one of the most Instagrammable places in Vietnam.

 Like in Halong bay, you can see magnificent towering limestone karsts in Ninh Binh.
 It is located south of Hanoi, just an hour and a half away from the Vietnamese capital.

-You can either hike to the top of a viewpoint called Ha Mua Peak or ride on a boat in Trang An/Tam Coc to see the bests views in Ninh Binh.
+You can either hike to the top of a viewpoint called Ha Mua Peak or ride on a boat in Trang An/Tam Coc to see Ninh Binh’s best views.
 If you want to cruise on a boat with rowers who paddle the boat using their feet, you must choose Tam Coc.

 Ninh Binh is not only about limestone mountains and rivers.
 Here you can also find the biggest Buddhist temple in entire Southeast Asia called Chua Bai Dinh Pagoda.
 Here is the photo of the corridor of Bai Dinh Pagoda, where the 500 statues of Buddhas are located.